cygnus55/foodie/logsheet.md

 ## Week 7:

-- Implement of restaurant design (views) in django
+- Implement restaurant design (views) in django
 - Upload images to cloudinary and access the url
+- Add chart to restaurant dashboard